Burkinabe troops join French-led push against Mali rebels

 Fears of reprisal attacks by Islamist extremists in Africa and the West have also been sharply raised by last week's brief but bloody seizure of a gas plant in neighbouring Algeria by al Qaeda-linked guerrillas opposing the French action in Mali.
 At least 37 foreign hostages were killed in the incident, which ended when Algerian forces stormed the plant.

-International donors are due to meet in the Ethiopian capital Addis Ababa on January 29 to discuss the African military operation in Mali, and France said they would be asked to provide about 340 million euros.
+International donors are due to meet in the Ethiopian capital Addis Ababa on Jan.
+29 to discuss the African military operation in Mali, and France said they would be asked to provide about 340 million euros ($452 million.

 The Islamist alliance in the north holds the major towns of Timbuktu, Gao and Kidal.
 It groups al Qaeda's North African wing AQIM and the Malian militant groups Ansar Dine and MUJWA.